 Immigration update for the AMER and APAC regions

-This summary was prepared using information obtained from the Comunidad Andina (in Spanish).
+This summary was prepared using information obtained from the Diario Oficial Del Bicentenacio El Peruano (in Spanish).

 Disclaimer: The above information is provided for general information purposes only and should not be construed as legal advice.
 If you have any further inquiries regarding the applicability of this information, please contact Roberta Carnaccini, Global Operations Director, Immigration.

-This summary was prepared using information obtained from Reuters.
+This summary was prepared using information from Business Traveller.

-This summary was prepared using information obtained from Straits Times.
+This summary was prepared using information from the Coronavirus Disease Control.